AprilBrother/wiki.aprbrother/src/en/gateway_c3.md

 ![Gateway c3](https://i1.aprbrother.com/gw-c3.jpg-640.jpg)

-:::tabs

-@tab Features

-## Features

-- Wi-Fi Connectivity
-- Support WebSocket/HTTP/MQTT protocol
-- Reads multiple BLE devices in the same time and upload to remote server
-- User-Friendly Configuration Tool: The Gateway comes with a user-friendly configuration tool that provides a graphical interface for easy setup.

 ## Model comparison ##

 Gateway C3A can work withouth external power cord beacuse it has a builtin rechargeable 800mAH battery.
 C3A can save data even without network connection.